-In addition to the direct benefits of membership in IAADFS, members benefit from the association’s advocacy activities and other programs conducted on behalf of the members and the industry as a whole.
-Some examples of IAADFS efforts in these areas include:
+IAADFS members benefit from advocacy activities conducted on behalf of members and the industry as a whole.
+Past advocacy work includes:

-- In the mid-1990’s, IAADFS organized and financed a duty free awareness campaign which sought to educate international travelers about the benefits of duty free shopping.
-This campaign featured advertising in a variety of English and Spanish language publications as well as in airports.
+- In the mid-1990s, IAADFS organized and financed a duty free awareness campaign to educate international travelers about the benefits of duty free shopping.
+This campaign featured advertising in a variety of English and Spanish-language publications, as well as in airports.

-- IAADFS funded an in-depth study completed in 1997 by Coopers & Lybrand to summarize the regulations that govern duty free operations in South American countries and to explain the breadth and importance of this market with respect to the impact on the local economies of these countries.
+- IAADFS funded an in-depth study to summarize the regulations that govern duty free operations in South American countries and to explain the breadth and importance of this market with respect to the impact on the local economies of these countries.

-- IAADFS was instrumental in lobbying for a doubling of the duty free allowance from $400 to $800 for the value of duty free merchandise that a returning U.S. resident is entitled to bring back into the United States.
+- IAADFS was instrumental in lobbying for increasing the duty free merchandise allowance that a returning U.S. resident can bring back into the United States from $400 to $800.

-- IAADFS also successfully lobbied for an increase in the duty free allowance from $600 to $800 for U.S. travelers returning from a Caribbean country or from an Andean country (Bolivia, Colombia, Ecuador, and Peru).
-The duty free allowance for travelers returning from American Samoa, Guam or the Virgin Islands was increased from $1200 to $1600.
-In addition, this $1600 allowance permits returning travelers to include goods valued up to $800 from other countries in their overall total.
+- IAADFS successfully lobbied for an increase in the duty free allowance from $600 to $800 for U.S. travelers returning from a Caribbean country or from an Andean country (Bolivia, Colombia, Ecuador, and Peru).
+The duty free allowance for travelers returning from American Samoa, Guam, or the Virgin Islands was increased from $1200 to $1600.
+In addition, this $1600 allowance permits returning travelers to include up to $800 of goods from other countries in their total allowance.

-- Partnering with other industry organizations, IAADFS has conducted extensive worldwide lobbying campaigns to protect the rights of duty free stores to sell certain popular types of duty free products in their stores.
+- IAADFS partnered with other industry organizations to conduct extensive worldwide lobbying campaigns to protect the rights of duty free stores to sell certain types of popular products.
 Proposed restrictions would have had wide-scale negative effects on the duty free industry, and IAADFS' coordination of these lobbying campaigns culminated in positive results for the industry.